Skip to contentSkip to navigationSkip to topbar

 Using the Console

-By default, your Twilio account is configured with us1 as the Media Region.
-You can modify the default media region in Video/Rooms/Settings(link takes you to an external page), as the following picture illustrates:
+By default, your Twilio Account is configured with us1 as the Media Region.
+You can modify the default media region in Video/Rooms/Settings(link takes you to an external page).

 Using the Rooms API

-You can override the default region specified in the console by using the Rooms REST API.
-This can be done by setting the MediaRegion POST parameter to the desired Region ID.
-For further information see the Room Creation Example.
+You can override the default region specified in the Console by using the Rooms REST API and setting the MediaRegion POST parameter to the desired Region ID.

 understanding-gll-an-example page anchor